apache/ignite/modules/platforms/cpp/README.txt

  * Library is placed in the "/usr/local/lib" directory.
 Link it to your project: "-lignite".
  * Ignite depends on "libjvm.so" library shipped with Java.
 Typically this library is located inside
    $JAVA_HOME/jre/lib/amd64/server directory.
 Ensure that LD_LIBRARY_PATH environment variable points to this directory.
- * To start Apache Ignite as a standalone node or Windows service use ignite
+ * To start Apache Ignite as a standalone node use "ignite" binary.

 Windows info